The holy grail of recruitment is finding a quick, easy, and accurate way to automate candidate shortlisting.

 There are a lot of technical and legal considerations that go into a proper shortlisting process.
 We’ll go over each issue below.

-Developing the right shortlisting criteria is a delicate balance between setting standards that are high enough to ensure a good quality of candidates to move forward, but not too strict that you’d be unnecessarily screening out a lot of great, qualified candidates.
+Developing the right criteria is a balance between standards that are high enough to ensure good quality candidates move forward, but not too strict that you’d be unnecessarily screening out a lot of qualified candidates.